TalMizrahii/AP1Project3/README.md

 In the flowAndData, we created a RelativeVector class, which contains the vector of doubles and the classification for each row.
 We calculated the KNN in the KnnAlgorithm class using a hash map and returned the resulting classification.
 To acces the database, we use the FileReader class, witch inherets from the DataProcessing class, to read and extract the data to a vector of RelativeVectors.

 All socket activity, run and creation is made in the ServerSocket class.
 It also inherets from the DataProcessing class to use its methods of processing data.
+It also contains a member of type ServerValidation, to validate the data received from the client's socket.

 ## Dependencies